 Holmes Thurmond built the first Skeeter in 1948.
 Since then, we've been setting the standard, raising the bar, and leaving the rest of the boating industry in the wake of our innovation.

-In 1948, the first Skeeter Bass Boat was built by Holmes Thurman in the East Texas town of Marshall.
+In 1948, the first Skeeter Bass Boat was built by Holmes Thurman in Shreveport, LA.
 It was just over 13-feet long, made of molded marine plywood with a flat bottom and tumblehome side decks.
 The boats were named Skeeter because their long, needle-shaped nose resembled a mosquito.

 Skeeter became one of the first innovators to use fiberglass in boat construction.
 Fiberglass made it possible for more sizes and styles to be produced in much larger numbers.
 Throughout the South, many of these early models are still in use today by avid Skeeter fishermen.

 In 1961, Ben Cook moved the Skeeter plant from Marshall to a bigger operation in Longview, Texas.
 Skeeter Marine began.
 During this period, the first fiberglass boats were built, and stick steering was developed to control the longer 15-foot Super Skeeter and Skeeter Magnum Boats.
 The need for bigger boats, larger horsepower, and more control at high speeds were met with the introduction of a series of tri-hulls in the mid-’60s.